-4. Summary of Material Accounting Policies
+4. Material Accounting Policy Information

 Cash and Cash Equivalents

 Cash includes cash on hand and in banks (demand deposits).
 Cash equivalents are short-term, highly liquid investments that are readily convertible to known amounts of cash with original maturities of three (3) months or less from the dates of acquisition and that are subject to an insignificant risk of change in value.